Risks and Complications of Plastic Surgery with Dr Carmen

 Infection

-• Everybody is exposed to bacteria (which can cause infection) every day.
+- Everybody is exposed to bacteria (which can cause infection) every day.
 During surgery, steps are taken to minimise the development of infection including antibiotics, a sterile environment, and the use of antiseptic solutions.
 Despite these measures, very occasionally an infection may develop.
-Thorough pre-washing of your own body prior to surgery can reduce skin bacteria.
+A thorough pre-washing of your own body prior to surgery can reduce skin bacteria.

 Wound Breakdown / Delayed Wound Healing